Kiriki-liszt/Sky_Blue_EQ4/README.md

 <img src="https://github.com/Kiriki-liszt/Sky_Blue_EQ4/assets/107096260/b1efedcb-13f6-4ba3-8e48-913f4c454e24"  width="600"/>

-Sky High Band +5.0 @ 40kHz, Phase Response, x4 Oversampling at 48kHz to 196kHz.
+Sky High Band +5.0 @ 40kHz, Phase Response, x4 oversampling at 48kHz to 196kHz.

-Latency is 24 samples at x4 oversampling.

 ### 2. Oversampling without 'Nonlinearity'

-If we have any non-linear process, Oversampling is used for AntiAliasing.
+If we have any non-linear process, oversampling is used for antialiasing.
-It'll require massive amount of FIR filter taps for rejecting Harmonic contents obove Nyquist.
+It'll require massive amount of FIR filter taps for rejecting harmonic contents obove Nyquist.

-But, we're using OverSampling only for Frequency Response without any Harmonic content generated.
+But, we're using oversampling only for Frequency Response without any harmonic content generated.
 So we don't need high tap FIRs.
 We just need some nice curve that folds back and become flat again.
 Also the Low Pass FIR filter is only applied once.